March 12, 2026 (3mo ago)

 Yes.
 OpenTelemetry provides official SDKs for 11 languages: Java, Python, JavaScript/Node.js, Go, .NET, Ruby, PHP, Swift, Erlang/Elixir, Rust, and C++.
 Auto-instrumentation maturity varies — Java and Python have the most libraries instrumented automatically, while Go and Rust require more manual setup.
 Any language that can make HTTP requests can also send traces via the OTLP HTTP protocol directly, even without an official SDK.

 Not necessarily.
 The OTel SDK can export traces directly to any OTLP-compatible backend.
 The Collector is recommended for production because it handles batching, retry, and multi-destination routing — but if your backend already handles OTLP ingestion well (like Temps does), you can skip the Collector entirely and export directly from your app.
-This reduces operational complexity and is perfectly fine for most teams.
+Temps-deployed apps get an OTel Collector sidecar injected automatically if you prefer the standard collector architecture.

 OpenTelemetry is the industry standard for distributed tracing, and it's not going anywhere.
 The SDK is mature, auto-instrumentation covers most frameworks, and the OTLP protocol means you're never locked into a specific backend.

 The hard part was always the infrastructure: collectors, storage, visualization.
-That problem disappears when your deployment platform includes a built-in OTLP endpoint.
+That problem disappears when your deployment platform includes a built-in OTLP ingest endpoint backed by TimescaleDB.

-If you're already using Temps, add two environment variables and you have production tracing.
-If you're not, you can set up a Temps instance and get deployments, analytics, error tracking, and tracing from a single binary:
+If you're already using Temps, set OTEL_EXPORTER_OTLP_ENDPOINT=https://your-temps-instance.example.com/api and you have production tracing.
+If you're not, you can set up a Temps instance and get deployments, analytics, error tracking, and tracing from a single binary — free to self-host (Apache 2.0) or approximately $6/month on Temps Cloud:

 curl -fsSL temps.sh/install.sh | bash